-ADVEARSE started as a group of residents that formed in the summer of 2013 after discovering that a piece of land just west of the town of Bridport, known as Vearse Farm was earmarked for a housing development.
-This land is in the AONB (Area of Outstanding Beauty) and had been accepted into West Dorset Councils Local Plan to have 760+ houses built plus industrial park, replacement school and other buildings on it.
+ADVEARSE started as a group of residents that formed in the summer of 2013 after discovering that land just west of the town of Bridport, known as Vearse Farm was earmarked for a housing development.
+This farm land is in the AONB (Area of Outstanding Beauty) and had been accepted into West Dorset Councils Local Plan to have 760+ houses built plus industrial park, replacement school and other buildings on it.
+The council refer to this as the Bridport urban extension.
 See planning link on: https://planning.dorset.gov.uk/online-applications/applicationDetails.do?activeTab=dates&keyVal=DCAPR_132168

 For 6 years we have been raising issues over the feasibility of this development and informing as many people in Bridport and surrounding areas as to the significant, detrimental effect this urban extension will have on our small town.
 The planning application was passed in November 2017 despite massive local opposition and the so called planning protections against building on AONB land.
 The council also now want to build a further 170 houses on the site with the prospect of even more being added in future years.
 None of these houses will be genuinely affordable for local people and many will be second or holiday homes.

 The culmination of the opposition from Advearse is a Judicial Review claim which was filed on 12th June 2019.
 The required £34,000 funding was made with fanatic local support as well as support from wider Dorset and beyond.
 We are also extremely thankful for Dorset CPRE £10,000 match funding donation.
 See our posts for more information on the fundraising and Judicial Review process.